subquery/documentation/docs/quickstart/quickstart_chains/base.md

-# Base Goerli Quick Start
+# Base Quick Start

 ## Goals

-The goal of this quick start guide is to index the total faucets dripped to users from the [USDC Faucet contract](https://goerli.basescan.org/address/0x298e0b0a38ff8b99bf1a3b697b0efb2195cfe47d) on [Base Goerli Testnet](https://docs.base.org/using-base/).
+The goal of this quick start guide is to index the all the claims from the [Bridge to Base NFT contract](https://basescan.org/token/0xEa2a41c02fA86A4901826615F9796e603C6a4491) on [Base Mainnet](https://docs.base.org/using-base/).

+Here is a description from Base team about this NFT collection: *"This NFT commemorates you being early — you’re one of the first to teleport into the next generation of the internet as we work to bring billions of people onchain."*

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.
 Please initialise an a Base project.